cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

   carp_mobile_sensing: ^latest
 `````

+## Configuration

+When you want to add CAMS to you app, there are a few things to do in terms of configuring your app.

+First, since CAMS rely on the [awesome_notifications](https://pub.dev/packages/awesome_notifications) plugin, you should configure your app following their [configuration guide](https://pub.dev/packages/awesome_notifications#initial-configurations) for both [Android](https://pub.dev/packages/awesome_notifications#-configuring-android) and [iOS](https://pub.dev/packages/awesome_notifications#-configuring-ios).

 ### Android Integration

 Set the minimum android SDK to 21 and Java SDK Version to 33 by setting the `minSdkVersion`, the `compileSdkVersion`, and `targetSdkVersion` in the `build.gradle` file, located in the `android/app/` folder: